My Son Sanctuary locates in a valley in the mountain, 45 km from Hoi An Ancient Town, and nearly 70 kilometers from Da Nang City.

 My Son Sanctuary

-My Son Sanctuary is the complex of ancient temple and towers in a 2km valley covered by the high mountains, used to be the place to hold rituals as well as the mausoleum of the kings of the ancient Cham dynasty.
+My Son Sanctuary is a complex of ancient temples and towers in a 2km valley covered by high mountains, used to be the place to hold rituals as well as the mausoleum of the kings of the ancient Cham dynasty.

-- Dress code: Although we do not find dress code conditions, you should wear elegant clothes to show respect because of the holy place, shirt with sleeves, no two-wire coats.
+• Dress code: Although we do not find dress code conditions to visit My Son sanctuary, you should wear elegant clothes to show respect because of the holy place: a shirt with sleeves, no two-wire coats, and paints covering your knees.

 >> Please a private tour to visit My Son and Hoi An from Da Nang here!